yashkathe/Systems-Prep/csv_file_manipulation/README.md

 Task: Write a program to:

-    Compare the two configuration files and list parameters that have changed values.
+    - Compare the two configuration files and list parameters that have changed values.
-    Identify parameters present in config_new.csv but missing in config_old.csv and vice versa.
+    - Identify parameters present in config_new.csv but missing in config_old.csv and vice versa.
-    Generate a summary report of the differences.
+    - Generate a summary report of the differences.

+### e.
+Employee Productivity Analysis

+You are given two CSV files containing information about employees and their work performance.
+Both files share a common primary key, EMPLOYEE_ID.

+The first file (employees.csv) contains basic employee details The second file (performance.csv) contains performance metrics for each employee

+Tasks:
+    - Merge both files on EMPLOYEE_ID.
+    - Compute a new variable:
+    productivity_score = (PROJECTS_COMPLETED / HOURS_WORKED) * CLIENT_RATINGS * EXPERIENCE_YEARS
+    - Sort employees by productivity_score in descending order.
+    - Print the sorted employee records including NAME, DEPARTMENT, and productivity_score.